+This test should not be used to test symptomatic individuals (ie, diagnostic purposes) who may or may not have risk factors for hepatitis B virus infection.
+For testing such patients, order HBAG / Hepatitis B Virus Surface Antigen, Serum.

-This test should not be used to test or screen for chronic hepatitis B in pregnant women.
+This test should not be used to test or screen for chronic hepatitis B in pregnant individuals.
 For testing such patients, order HBAGP / Hepatitis B Virus Surface Antigen Prenatal, Serum.

-This test should not be used to screen or test asymptomatic, nonpregnant individuals with or without risk factors for hepatitis B virus (HBV) infection.
-For testing such patients, order HBGSN / Hepatitis B Virus Surface Antigen Screen, Serum.

 This test is not intended for testing cadaver or grossly hemolyzed specimens.
-For testing such patients, order HBGCD / Hepatitis B Surface Antigen for Cadaveric or Hemolyzed Specimens, Serum, which is US Food and Drug Administration-approved for testing on these sources.
+For testing such patients, order HBGCD / Hepatitis B Surface Antigen for Cadaveric or Hemolyzed Specimens, Serum, which is US Food and Drug Administration approved for testing on these sources.